-- 6. Can a partner submit a proposal if they do not complete a planning survey?
-The Partnership kindly asks for jurisdictions to complete and submit a planning survey first to help us understand jurisdictional priorities and readiness around implementing new/existing Models of Care before proceeding to the development of proposals. - 7.
-Can a proposed Model of Care project idea cross over areas of the cancer care continuum (e.g., early diagnosis and treatment)?
+7. Can a partner submit a proposal if they do not complete a Models of Care project intake form?

+No. The Partnership kindly asks for jurisdictions to complete and submit a Models of Care project intake form first to help us understand jurisdictional priorities and readiness around implementing new/existing Models of Care before proceeding to the development of proposals.

+8. Can a proposed Model of Care project idea cross over areas of the cancer care continuum (e.g., early diagnosis and treatment)?

 Yes, we recognize that Models of Care should be integrated and consider interconnections between areas of the cancer continuum, therefore it is acceptable if projects overlap different areas of care.
-Please indicate the area(c) of forum acress the cancer care continuum your.

-between areas of the cancer continuum, therefore it is acceptable if projects overlap different areas of care.
-Please indicate the area(s) of focus across the cancer care continuum your proposed Model of Care project best fits in the planning survey.

-8. Is the process of assessing the needs of equity-deserving communities and populations appropriate for Models of Care planning?
+9. What first steps can partners take to assess the needs of equity-deserving communities and populations in project planning?

-A needs assessment phase to engage with equity-deserving populations during early stages of project planning would be appropriate to inform jurisdictional objectives and scope of proposed Models of Care work.
+The Partnership recommends conducting a needs assessment to engage with equity-deserving populations during early stages of project planning to inform jurisdictional objectives and scope of proposed Models of Care work.
 The Partnership also recognizes that jurisdictions may need funding support during this planning phase.
 Please refer to our 'Resources & Funding' section below for information regarding funding assistance.
 Following project planning, the Partnership aims to support an implementation phase for proposed Models of Care solutions.